PIN-11-07/Turboo/README.md

 mobile marketplace used to publish and browse car listings.
 Users can authenticate with Supabase, scroll through the feed, publish their own vehicles and manage their profile.

 **Technology stack:**
-- React Native 0.81 + React 19 via Expo 54
+- React Native
+- Expo
-- Supabase (email/password Auth + Postgres + JSON storage for images)
+- Supabase
-- React Navigation 7 (bottom tabs + native stacks)
+- React Navigation
-- AsyncStorage for session persistence + Expo Secure Store plugin
-- Docker (Node 20 image) for the containerized development environment

 **General prerequisites:**
 - Supabase account with an existing project (URL + anon key)
 - Expo Go app on a physical device if you want to test through the QR code
 - Google AI Studio API key if you want AI auto-fill

 ## 2. Run the Project Locally with Docker

 1. Clone the repository and change into the folder: